-In case you find any of these signs, inform the hotel staff and request a new room, preferably on another floor.
+In case you find any of these signs, inform the hotel staff to notify management and ask to change rooms, preferably on another floor.

 Inspect all furniture around the bed, such as the nightstands, behind the headboard, under the alarm clock or telephone, behind picture frames, and even in books.
 Bed bugs don’t just live in mattresses but also within 15 feet of beds or even further away.